Who's the Boss?: Syndication

 On August 22, 2019, it was announced that Antenna TV would be airing reruns of the series in the fall of 2020.
-On July 20, 2020, Antenna TV announced that they would begin airing reruns of the series on October 5, 2020.
+On July 20, 2020, Antenna TV announced that they would begin airing reruns of the series on October 5, 2020, until it was removed a year later in August 2021.

 The series began to air on the new Great American Family network on Monday, November 29, 2021.

+The series also began to air on Rewind TV when it launched on September 1, 2021, and on IFC on March 24, 2023.

 In Canada, the entire series can be streamed for free on the CTV's streaming service, CTV Throwback.

-The series is currently available for streaming online on Tubi and Sony Pictures' YouTube channel, Throw Back TV in the United States.
+The series is currently available for streaming online on Sony Pictures' YouTube channel, Throw Back TV in the United States and on Tubi.

+The entire series is currently available to stream on Hulu as of December 8, 2023.

+Some episodes of the show are currently available on Sling TV.

+However, all of the episodes are on Internet Archive in HD quality.

 Home media

 Columbia TriStar Home Entertainment released the first season of Who's the Boss? on DVD in Region 1 on June 8, 2004.
 The remaining seven seasons have yet to be released due to copyright issues.

 Spin-offs

-The first attempted Who's the Boss? spin-off had its origins in the second to final episode of season two, "Charmed Lives", a backdoor pilot for a program about two women up for the same job as well as overall being a series about the lives of single career women in the '80s.
+The first attempted Who's the Boss? spin-off had its origins in the final episode of season two, "Charmed Lives", a backdoor pilot for a program about two women up for the same job as well as overall being a series about the lives of single career women in the '80s.
 Starring Fran Drescher and Donna Dixon, it was not picked up as a series.

 In 1987, producers had planned a spin-off entitled Mona, which focused on Mona's character leaving Angela to help her brother Cornelius run a seedy hotel in Manhattan.
 The third season featured this plot in a two-part episode, but when ABC changed their mind about the spinoff, fearing what Mona's departure could mean to the show, the ending was rewritten to feature Mona returning to Angela's home.

 The third attempted spin-off, which did make it to series, was titled Living Dolls.
 Premiering and ending in 1989, the show starred Leah Remini, Michael Learned, and Halle Berry.
 The show featured Remini, who had appeared in two Who's the Boss? episodes as a friend of Samantha's, as a homeless model taken under the wing of an agent played by Learned.
 In those same Who's the Boss? episodes, Jonathan Ward played Learned's son Rick; in the Living Dolls series, David Moscow took over the role.